Increase or decrease your credit limit

 Your maximum credit limit will be decided based on a number of things, such as how long you've been a customer and how you’ve used credit cards in the past.

-When you apply for a credit card, you won’t usually know what the credit limit will be.
-You’ll find your credit limit on the approval letter that accompanies your new Barclaycard.
-You can also find it on your statement, on Barclaycard online servicing and on the Barclaycard app.
-Terms, conditions and restrictions apply.
+When you apply for a credit card, you won’t usually know what your credit limit will be.
+You’ll find your credit limit on the approval letter that comes with your new Barclaycard.
+You can also find it on your statement, on the Barclaycard app* or online servicing.

 You must have a Barclaycard account and be aged 18 or over to apply.
 You can sign up to text or email alerts that’ll keep you up-to-date on your balance and available credit.